FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 must have
 - micro sd card
-- microsd card reader (mine is a usb one that looks like a flash drive)
+- microsd card reader (mine is a usb one that looks like a flash drive, but any will do)
 - rasberry pi 5

-of course the steps will be slightly different if you are using a different pi model, but the earlier models have much more documentation on setting them up to use gadget mode
+Of course the steps will be slightly different if you are using a different pi model, but the earlier models have much more documentation on setting them up to use gadget mode.

-Download the official rasberry pi imager and run it
+Download the official rasberry pi imager and run it.

-choose your device (Pi 5), OS (PI OS 64bit), and storage which will be your sd reader
+Choose your device (Pi 5), OS (PI OS 64bit), and storage (which will be your sd reader).

-for ease of settup, edit the OS configuration to whatever suits your.
+For ease of settup, edit the OS configuration to whatever suits you.
 I changed the hostname to something shorter, set up my username and password, wifi, timezone, and SSH.
+Internet will only be needed for initial setup and installing the mini-kvm software.

-then just confirm your way through the menue and have it write to the microSD card
+Then just confirm your way through the menue and have it write to the microSD card.

-now boot up your pi, find its ip lease in your router, and connect to it via ssh
+Now boot up your pi, find its ip lease in your router, and connect to it via ssh.

-update everything as is normal with a fresh install
+Update everything as is normal with a fresh install.

 ```
 sudo apt update
 sudo apt upgrade -y
 ```

-then update the firmware to allow the gadget support
+Then update the firmware to allow the gadget support.

 ```
 sudo rpi-update
 ```

-after is updates, reboot
+After is updates, reboot.

 ```
 sudo reboot
 ```

-now to edit some files
+Now to edit some files:

-Add modules-load=dwc2 to the end of /boot/firmware/cmdline.txt file Add libcomposite to the end of the /etc/modules file Add dtoverlay=dwc2 to /boot/firmware/config.txt comment out otg_mode=1 from /boot/firmware/config.txt
+Add `modules-load=dwc2` to the end of `/boot/firmware/cmdline.txt` file Add `libcomposite` to the end of the `/etc/modules` file Add `dtoverlay=dwc2` to `/boot/firmware/config.txt` Comment out `otg_mode=1` from `/boot/firmware/config.txt`

-now make the file /usr/local/sbin/usb-gadget.sh and put this in it:
+Now make the file `/usr/local/sbin/usb-gadget.sh` and put this in it:

 ```
 #!/bin/bash